ruvnet/dynamo-mcp/README.md

 ## Why Templates Matter: The Good Vibes Coding Approach

 Great coding starts with great templates.
-Using well-designed templates is the foundation of the "Good Vibes Coding" approach - a philosophy that emphasizes efficiency, consistency, and enjoyment in the development process.
+Using well-designed templates is the foundation of Vibe Coding approach - a philosophy that emphasizes efficiency, consistency, and enjoyment in the development process.

 ### Kickstart Your Coding Adventures